Wii-Mini-Hacking/miniGCii/README.md

 This project consists of all the design files for the trrs jack PCB under [PCB](/PCB) 3D models for mounts will be added later

+## LICENSE

+This project is licensed under the TAPR Open Hardware License, which can be read [here](LICENSE.txt)